NeotomaDB/MetaExtractor/README.md

 #### Data Extraction Pipeline

 As the full text articles provided by the xDD team are not publicly available we cannot create a public link to download the labelled training data.
-For access requests please contact Simon Goring at goring@wisc.edu or Ty Andrews at ty.elgin.andrews@gmail.com.
+For access requests please contact Simon Goring at <goring@wisc.edu> or Ty Andrews at <ty.elgin.andrews@gmail.com>.

+#### Data Review Tool

+Once the article relevance prediction and data extraction pipeline have been run, the output files can be used as input for the Data Review Tool.
+The Data Review Tool requires the following files:

+- `article-relevance-output.parquet` - output file from the article relevance prediction pipeline
+- `entity-extraction-output.zip` - output file from the data extraction pipeline

+These files should be added to the `data/data-review-tool` directory.

 ### System Requirements

 The project has been developed and tested on the following system:

 - macOS Monterey 12.5.1
 - Windows 11 Pro Version: 22H2

 The pre-built Docker images were built using Docker version 4.20.0 but should work with any version of Docker since 4.

 ## Directory Structure and Description

 ```